Mister Donut: China

-In China, Mister Donut closed down in 2019 after nearly 20 years of operations due to high operational cost and high labor cost.
+In China, Mister Donut closed down in 2019 after nearly 20 years of operations due to high operational costs and high labor costs.
 Ten outlets in Shanghai closed in April 2019.

 Hong Kong

 The first Mister Donut store in Hong Kong opened in Tsim Sha Tsui on October 26, 2024, through franchisee Dragon Circle Enterprise.

 Indonesia

 In Indonesia, Mister Donut is operated under management of Indomaret, a subsidiary of Salim Group.
-First store was opened in 2015, with 7 standalone outlets and 1,350 stand inside Indomaret outlets, mostly located in city center, malls, airport, rail station or shop-in-shop at every Indomaret outlets.
+The first store was opened in 2015, with 7 standalone outlets and 1,350 stands inside Indomaret outlets, mostly located in the city center, malls, airports, rail stations, or shop-in-shops at every Indomaret outlet.